Periodontal fiber: Transseptal fibers

 Transseptal fibers (H) extend interproximally over the alveolar bone crest and are embedded in the cementum of adjacent teeth; they form an interdental ligament.
 These fibers keep all the teeth aligned.
-These fibers may be considered as belonging to the gingival tissue because they do not have an osseous attachment..These fibres are consistent and are reconstructed even after the destruction of alveolar bone.
+These fibers may be considered as belonging to the gingival tissue because they do not have an osseous attachment.
+These fibers are consistent and are reconstructed even after the destruction of alveolar bone.

 Loose connective tissue

-Loose connective tissue contains fibres, extracellular matrix, cells, nerves and blood vessels.
+Loose connective tissue contains fibers, extracellular matrix, cells, nerves and blood vessels.
 The extracellular compartment consists of Type 1, 3, and 5 collagen fibers bundles embedded in intercellular substance.
 The PDL collagen fibers are categorized according to their orientation and location along the tooth.
 The cells include fibroblast, defence cells and undifferentiated mesenchymal cells.

-Cell Rest of Malassez
+Cell rest of Malassez

-These groups of epithelial cells become located in the mature PDL after the disintegration of Hertwig epithelial root sheath during the formation of the root.[2]
+These groups of epithelial cells become located in the mature PDL after the disintegration of Hertwig epithelial root sheath during the formation of the root.
 They form a plexus that surrounds the tooth.
-Cell Rests of Malassez might proliferate during inflammation which may lead to radicular cyst formation in later life.
+Cell rests of Malassez might proliferate during inflammation which may lead to radicular cyst formation in later life.

-Oxytalan fibres
+Oxytalan fibers

-Oxytalan fibres are unique to the PDL and are elastic in nature.
-It inserts into cementum and runs in 2 directions; parallel to root surface and oblique to root surface.
+Oxytalan fibers are unique to the PDL and are elastic in nature.
+It inserts into cementum and runs in two directions: parallel to root surface and oblique to root surface.
 The function is thought to maintain the patency of blood vessels during occlusal loading.
-Further research is needed to determine the function of oxytalan fibres.
+Further research is needed to determine the function of oxytalan fibers.

 Composition

 The PDL substance has been estimated to be 70% water, which is thought to have a significant effect on the tooth's ability to withstand stress loads.
 The completeness and vitality of the PDL are essential for the functioning of the tooth.

-The PDL ranges in width from 0.15 to 0.38mm with its thinnest part located in the middle third of the root.[5]
+The PDL ranges in width from 0.15 to 0.38mm with its thinnest part located in the middle third of the root.
 The width progressively decreases with age.

 The PDL is a part of the periodontium that provides for the attachment of the teeth to the surrounding alveolar bone by way of the cementum.

 The PDL appears as the periodontal space of 0.4 to 1.5 mm on radiographs, a radiolucent area between the radiopaque lamina dura of the alveolar bone proper and the radiopaque cementum.